Icelandic summer is calling you for an adventure. | Check this out!

 KP Index Forecast

-In the past, we gave credit to gods and magical creatures for creating the fabled Northern Lights.
-Now that science has revealed that optimal aurora conditions depend more on solar wind and reactions between energy particles from the solar wind and Earth’s magnetic field, experts can predict where and when the lights will appear–to some degree.
+In the past, it was believed that gods and magical beings were responsible for creating the fabled Northern Lights, which would make it challenging to predict the chances of seeing them.
+In more modern times, science has revealed the optimal aurora conditions.
+The possibility of seeing the dancing night sky depends on solar wind and reactions between energy particles from the wind and Earth’s magnetic field.
+Today, experts can predict where and when the lights will appear – to some degree.

 What are the Northern Lights?